 In the present PHENIX detector, drift chambers that are located outside of the central magnet measure the momentum of the charged particles.
 Since there is little magnetic field at the location of the drift chambers, charged particles traverse them on almost straight trajectories.
-As discussed in 3.1 the momentum p of a particle is related to the bend angle $\alpha$ measured at the drift chamber approximately as 87 mrad/p for p in GeV/c.
+The momentum p of a particle is related to the bending angle α measured at the drift chamber approximately as $\delta p/p \sim 87 \text{ mrad}/p$ (p in GeV/c).

 The momentum resolution of the central detector will be much improved with the VTX detector.
-This is because in the present PHENIX central arm spectrometers the effective field kick of 87 mrad GeV/c is only about 40% of the total angular deflection $\Delta\phi$ in the magnetic field.
-The field integral at the location of the drift chamber is about 0.7 Tm, which gives $\Delta\phi=210$ mrad /p.
-Since the VTX measures the initial direction of the particles the full value of $\Delta\phi$ is measured rather than the angle $\alpha$ at the edge of the magnetic field.
+This is because in the present PHENIX central arm spectrometers the effective field kick of 87 mrad GeV/c is only about 40% of the total angular deflection $\Delta \phi$ in the magnetic field.
+The field integral at the location of the drift chamber is about 0.7 Tm, which gives $\Delta \phi = 210 \text{ mrad } /p$.
+Since the VTX measures the initial direction of the particles the full value of $\Delta \phi$ is measured rather than the angle α at the edge of the magnetic field.
 In addition, a second field coil, which has been installed in 2003, allows increasing the field integral to roughly 1 Tm.
-With this field integral the total field kick increases to 300 mrad GeV/c.
-The improvement in momentum resolution is directly given by the ratio of the field kicks $\Delta\phi/\alpha \sim 300$ mrad / 87 mrad $\sim 3$ .
+With this field integral the total field-kick increases to 300 mrad GeV/c.
+The improvement in momentum resolution is directly given by the ratio of the field kicks $\Delta \phi / \alpha \sim 300 \text{ mrad } / 87 \text{ mrad } \sim 3$.

-The higher momentum resolution with the VTX detector will improve the high $p_T$ measurements.
+The higher momentum resolution with the VTX detector will improve the high p_T measurements.
 At present, a momentum resolution of about 1%/p has been achieved.
 With the VTX detector, the resolution of a 30 GeV/c track can be reduced from 30% to about 10%.
-In addition, the track confirmation close to the vertex provided by the VTX will eliminate the decay and conversion background, which currently limits the $p{\rm T}$ reach of the PHENIX charged particle tracking to $p{\rm T} < 10~{\rm GeV}/c$ .
+In addition, the track confirmation close to the vertex provided by the VTX will eliminate the decay and conversion background, which currently limits the p_T reach of the PHENIX charged particle tracking to $p_T < 10$ GeV/c.

-The improvement of the momentum resolution may have a significant impact on the data quality in the higher $e^+e^-$ mass region around the $\Upsilon$ states.
-With the better momentum resolution also the mass resolution decreases to a level that the members of the $\Upsilon$ family, the resonances $\Upsilon{1S}$ (9.46 GeV), $\Upsilon{2S}$ (10.02 GeV) and $\Upsilon{3S}$ (10.36 GeV) can be clearly separated.
-This is shown schematically in Figure 23.
-The VTX together with the increased magnetic field reduces the resolution at the $\Upsilon$ states from ~170 MeV to ~60 MeV for the $e^+e^-$ decay channel, thus allowing to separate the individual states.
+The improvement of the momentum resolution may have a significant impact on the data quality in the higher e^+e^- mass region around the Υ states.
+With the better momentum resolution also the mass resolution decreases to a level that the members of the Υ family, the resonances Υ{1S} (9.46 GeV), Υ{2S} (10.02 GeV) and Υ{3S} (10.36 GeV) can be clearly separated.
+This is shown schematically in Figure 28.
+The VTX together with the increased magnetic field reduces the resolution at the Υ states from ~170 MeV to ~60 MeV for the e^+e^- decay channel.
+Thus it allows separating the individual states.
 We note that this measurement will be a significant challenge and only possible if sufficiently high luminosities expected for RHIC II are available for extended running periods.

-Figure 23 - Separation of Upsilon states in the di-electron spectrum with a vertex detector (yellow) and without (black).
-The number of $\Upsilon$ s in this plot represents our expectation for a Au-Au run with a recorded effective luminosity of $\sim$ 1 nb-1 (see chapter 3.5).
+Figure 28 - Separation of Upsilon states in the di-electron spectrum with a vertex detector (yellow) and without (black).
+The number of Υ s in this plot represents our expectation for a Au-Au run with a recorded effective luminosity of ~1 nb-1 (see chapter 3.5).